mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 ## From React to Ember

-When I joined the company, I initially worked with React, and I was the only one who hadn't experienced working with Ember.
+When I joined the company, I initially worked with React, and I was the only one who didn't have experience working with Ember.
 This sparked my curiosity to know at least what it looked like.

 Chris has been working with this framework for 10 years, starting those pair